yggdrasil-network/yggdrasil-network.github.io/about.md

 | Mobile addressing that stays with the device as it moves around | No          | Yes       |
 | Topology extends gracefully across different mediums, i.e. mesh | No          | Yes       |

-### Implementation notes

-The current implementation of Yggdrasil is built as an overlay network, where network nodes are userspace software routers that run under a single process on a host machine.
-Peering connections between these nodes are established over local area networks, point-to-point links or the Internet using mainly TCP connections.
-In order to ensure that traffic is private as it is routed across other network nodes, all traffic is end-to-end encrypted at all times.
-Even plain-text application traffic is encrypted in transit, ensuring that intermediate nodes cannot read traffic as it is forwarded through the network.

-This allows us to test the Yggdrasil design at scale relatively easily, as the user-space router can easily run on most computers regardless of configuration or other external factors and users do not need to be physically close to one another in order to join or test the network.
-They can just download the software and establish some peerings over the Internet to get a feel for how the scheme should work.

-This also means that we often attract comparisons with other overlay-by-design networks such as Tor, I2P, Lokinet and others, although we don't believe that such comparisons are especially useful.
-Not least because many other overlay projects often have differing primary goals, i.e. providing anonymity, but because these projects were designed and built to always be overlays over other network infrastructure.

-Instead, we see Yggdrasil as competing with, if not superseding, other routing schemes that are in widespread use today and experimenting with the routing scheme as an overlay network is merely a means to an end.
-We don't intend that Yggdrasil will only ever continue to exist as an overlay network, nor are we interested in spending too much time and effort trying to solve problems which would only be present on an overlay network.
-For this reason, there are some specific areas that we consider specifically **out of scope**:

-1. **Peer discovery and exchange** — We are researching how to best provide good connectivity between nodes with the set of links that we have been given, not how to automatically establish new links as many other peer-to-peer networks do.
-We do this because we are trying to strictly limit the number of assumptions we make about the underlying physical topology.
-1. **Insecure link metrics** — In order for Yggdrasil to work in a decentralised fashion, we need to be very careful about how much trust we place in other nodes to not lie to us in ways that could influence path selection or routing decisions.
-We do not consider link quality metrics that cannot be securely and independently verified.
-1. **Anonymity or pseudonymity** — Yggdrasil is not an anonymous network.
-Any anonymity or pseudonymity that can be achieved over the Yggdrasil overlay network today is by coincidence and not by intention or design.
-1. **Node naming and lookup** — We are interested in solving the problem of how to route between nodes effectively on complex topologies, not replacing DNS.
-Decentralised node naming can and should be solved by separate projects.

 ### What are the problems today?

-The internet as we know it today doesn't conform to a well-defined topology.
-This has largely happened over time - as the internet has grown, more and more networks have been "bolted together" with peering arrangements between service providers.
+The Internet as we know it today doesn't conform to a well-defined topology.
+This has largely happened over time - as the Internet has grown, more and more networks have been "bolted together" with peering arrangements between service providers.
 The lack of defined topology gives us some unavoidable problems:

-1. The routing tables that hold a "map" of the internet are huge and inefficient, as every provider has to relay information about IP prefixes belonging to all other providers
+1. The routing tables that hold a "map" of the Internet are huge and inefficient, as every provider has to relay information about IP prefixes belonging to all other providers
-1. There isn't really any way for a computer to know where it is located on the internet relative to anything else — most machines are only aware of a "default gateway"
+1. There isn't really any way for a computer to know where it is located on the Internet relative to anything else — most machines are only aware of a "default gateway"
 1. It's difficult to examine where a packet will go on its journey from source to destination without actually sending it

 These problems have been somewhat mitigated (but not really solved) through centralisation - rather than your computers at home holding a copy of the global routing table, your service provider does so on your behalf.
 Your computers and network devices are configured just to "send traffic upstream" and to let your provider decide where it goes from there.
 This leaves you entirely at the mercy of your ISP who can redirect your traffic anywhere they like and to inspect, manipulate or intercept it.